Greece rolls over 6-month T-bills, yield steady

 In the rollover, T-bill holders - mostly banks - renew their positions instead of getting paid on the maturing paper they hold.

 The sale’s bid-cover ratio was 1.30, unchanged from the last sale.
-The amount raised included 263 million euros in non-competitive bids.
+The amount raised included 262.5 million euros in non-competitive bids.
+Settlement date will be Oct.
+9.

-The settlement date will be Nov.
-6. ($1 = 0.9152 euros) (Reporting by Angeliki Koutantou, Editing by Michele Kambas)
+$1 = 0.8901 euros Reporting by Angeliki Koutantou, Editing by Renee Maltezou